johntron/homelab/README.md

 ## Next

 * Use Windows VM to create BIOS upgrade media for tiny1/2
+* ... try to enable KVM on tiny2?
 * Find some way to avoid changing EDID's (1920 for itx, 1280 for minis)
 * RouterOS terraform to turn on netboot.xyz via PXE boot
 * cloud-config server for Harvester